All Episodes

 Precisely.

-So again, they they can't find Trump supporters as easily and therefore he's always underweighted and he was underweighted as well in 2016.
+And therefore, he's always underweight, and he was underweighted as well in 2016.

 So I always look at these polls.

-I add four or five points because I know that I know that from the past, right?
+I add four or five points because I know that from the past, right?

-I know you've talked about this, but it bears repeating that Donald Trump is basically doubling Kamala Harris in rank and file Teamsters support, about sixty percent for Trump, thirty percent for Harris.
+I know you've talked about this, but it bears repeating that Donald Trump is basically doubling Kamala Harris in rank and file Teamsters support, about 60% for Trump, 30% for Harris.

-So I'm thinking, okay, if he's getting that kind of support in the Teamsters, who have a huge presence in Pennsylvania, for example, that can make a difference there.
+So I'm thinking, okay, if he's getting that kind of support from the Teamsters, who have a huge presence in Pennsylvania, for example, that can make a difference there.

-Then he probably already has rank and file support, at least of solid majority from United Order workers, right?
+Then he probably already has rank-and-file support, at least a solid majority, from United Order workers, right?

-And maybe not the leadership, because you know, they're always going to support the Democrat, because that's the the money talks, right?
+Maybe not the leadership, because, you know, they're always going to support the Democrat because the money talks, right?

-But but the rank and foul probably under the UAW, they probably support Trump too.
+But the rank-and-file probably under the UAW, they probably support Trump too.

 So there goes Michigan, maybe.